Consider joining us in the Division of Biology! Check for available Open Positions, and feel free to contact me.

 Molly Jones (MS program) joined our Lab in Spring semester 2020 from Purdue, just in time for an extended campus shutdown and national pandemic response...
-But, Molly is busy organizing her Thesis research and is on track for investigating the genomic consequences and dynamics of hybridization between Sorex cinereus and S. ugyunak (masked and barren-ground shrews) in northern Alaska, along the ecotone between boreal forest and Arctic tundra.
-Photos: pending!
+But, Molly is busy with her Thesis research investigating the genomic consequences and dynamics of hybridization between Sorex cinereus and S. ugyunak (masked and barren-ground shrews) in northern Alaska, along the ecotone between boreal forest and Arctic tundra.

 Joseph A. Cook - Professor and Curator of Mammals at the University of New Mexico and Museum of Southwestern Biology - Home Page